arithefirst/myScreenIsNowConfetti/README.md

 ### Features
 - **Dynamic Difficulty**: Enemies spawn faster and move quicker as you progress through stages
-- **Power-ups**: Health restoration items spawn randomly to help you survive
+- **Power-ups**: Health restoration items and time slow effects spawn randomly to help you survive
 - **Particle Effects**: Explosion effects when enemies are destroyed or power-ups are collected
 - **Stage Progression**: Multiple background themes that change as you advance
 - **Score System**: Earn points for surviving and lose points for taking damage